shsagir/play-area-sync/docs/stacks.md

 ## Universal Stack

-Hobby Stack Apps are made for general purpose PHP web development — websites and web applications.
+Universal Stack Apps are made for general purpose PHP web development — websites and web applications.
 It's design is a mix of legacy support with good backward compatibility — while also supporting modern web development.

 ### Scaling from xs to m

-The Hobby Stack isn't really scalable.
+The Unniversal Stack isn't really scalable.
 In fact the PHP memory for the different

 ### Target audience

-Hobby apps are made for both
+The Universal Stack is, well universal.
+It's a good choice for noobs to get started with cloud hosting, it also suits

 ### Application types

 ### Persistent storage